EU report accuses both sides of violating international law in last year’s conflict.

-The political opposition in Abkhazia has suggested that there could be irregularities in the vote, which comes five years after a presidential election in late 2004 which saw Khadzimba challenge a result that was in Bagapsh’s favour.
+The political opposition in Abkhazia suggested that there were irregularities in the vote, which comes five years after a presidential election in late 2004 which saw Khadzimba challenge a result that was in Bagapsh’s favour.

-Moscow has not said who would it prefer to win the vote, which some analysts have said could go to a run-off between Bagapsh and Khadzimba.
+Analysts have said the vote could go to a run-off between Bagapsh and Khadzimba.

 Bagapsh has won support from some Abkhaz after winning Russia’s recognition of the territory as an independent state during his rule.

-Khadzimba has tried to appeal to those who say that Bagapsh has given too much influence in Abkhaz affairs to Russia.
+Khadzimba has tried to appeal to those who say that Bagapsh has given too much influence to Russia in Abkhaz affairs.

 “We are all talking about strengthening ties with Russia, but we also state strongly that we must preserve our dignity, defend our position, and not create some kind of amorphous space without rights or responsibility,” he said.

 Abkhazia and South Ossetia, another breakaway region in Georgia, rejected Tbilisi’s rule soon after the break-up of the Soviet Union in 1991.

 In Augugst 2008, Georgia launched an assault on South Ossetia that brought a counter-strike by Russian forces.
 Abkhazia took back its last enclave held by Georgia during the conflict.